What if Every kid could fall in love with science, history, thinking, and cooking?

 When and where is Young Philosophers held?

 This fall, we're meeting on Sunday mornings (10 am – 12 pm) in Kirkland:

 Oct 29, 10am–12noon

 Nov 12, 10am–12noon

 Nov 26 Thanksgiving weekend — no class!

-The lessons (including the cost of food) are $90 for all three weeks.
+The lessons (including the cost of food) are $30 a week.
 You can hold a spot by filling out the form, linked below.

-Our classes currently meet in private homes.
+Our classes currently meet in a private home.
 We will send an email with the address and drop-off instruction to registered families before each cycle begins.